bitrise-io/devcenter/_articles/getting-started/getting-started-with-react-native-apps.md

 ### Native dependencies

-`Install missing Android tools` step installs the missing native dependencies  for your Android project - luckily this steps is by default included in your deploy workflow.
+`Install missing Android SDK components` Step installs the missing native dependencies  for your Android project - luckily this steps is by default included in your deploy workflow.

 For iOS dependencies, you can add the `Run CocoaPods install` step to your workflow as it is not part of the workflow by default.